 The CATHENA two fluid thermalhydraulic code (Reference 2) is used for fuel channel analysis.
 The response of the heat transport system to the 35% RIH break for a CANDU-6 reactor is analyzed using a CATHENA "full circuit" model.
 The effects of individual channel characteristics (elevation, feeder geometry, channel power, etc.) on fuel and fuel channel behaviour are analyzed by way of "slave" single channel simulations using header boundary conditions predicted by the full circuit simulations.
 The CATHENA slave channel (Reference 3) contains a more detailed model for fuel and PT than the full circuit model.
-A node-link model of the fuel channel assembly is constructed and the transient thermalhydraulic header boundary conditions (pressure, enthalpy and void fraction) from the full-circuit simulations are applied to the inlet and outlet headers.
+A node-link model of the fuel channel assembly is constructed and the transient thermalhydraulic header boundary conditions are applied to the inlet and outlet headers.